Frequently Asked Questions

 What should prospective home buyers in Lee County do before purchasing property?

-The Port Authority can help you learn about the flight patterns, peak travel month and potential noise impact areas from aircraft operations.
-We provide modeled computer-generated flight tracks that show predominant aircraft flight patterns with the operation of the current and planned parallel runway.
+The Port Authority can help you learn about the flight patterns, peak travel months and potential impact areas from aircraft operations.
+We provide modeled computer-generated flight tracks that show predominant aircraft flight patterns with the operation of the current and then the planned parallel runway.
 We encourage home buyers to visit properties at several different times of the day and during various seasons.
-For additional information, call the noise program office at (239) 590-4624.

 When do most planes depart or arrive at RSW?